 Such a tattoo can make it look like your head or back was cut open (or perhaps just patched together like Frankenstein’s monster).

-These tattoos are loud and sure to command attention in a crowded room, so make sure you’re fully committed to the Halloween tattoo spirit before you get your ink done.
+These tattoos are loud and sure to command attention in a crowded room, so make sure you’re fully committed to a Halloween-themed tattoo before you get your new ink on done.

 While external monsters are scary, most of us are frightened by the idea of darkness inside ourselves.
 That’s what makes 3D perspective tattoos so effective if you want to get something shocking.

-For example, these tattoos can make it look like the bones on your harm, hand, legs, or feet are practically popping out of your body.
-For extra scary points, you can have something scary peering from behind your bones as if they were prison bars.
+For example, these tattoos can make it look like the bones on your hand, legs, or feet are practically popping out of your body.
+For extra scary points, you can have something peering from behind your bones as if they were prison bars.